Kent Lockhart

-Kent Lockhart (1963 – January 28, 2023) was an American professional basketball player.
+Kent Alexander Lockhart (April 25, 1963 – January 28, 2023) was an American professional basketball player.
 He played college basketball for the UTEP Miners and was drafted by the New York Knicks in the 1985 NBA draft.
 He had a three-year career in the National Basketball League (NBL) in Australia for the Eastside Spectres, where he was a two-time All-NBL Team recipient.

 Early life

-Lockhart was born in Palo Alto, California.
+Lockhart was born Los Angeles County, California, and hailed from Palo Alto, California.

 College career

 Lockhart played four years of college basketball for the UTEP Miners.
 In 120 games between 1981 and 1985, he averaged 8.1 points, 2.9 rebounds and 2.3 assists in 26.5 minutes per game.
 As of 2022, his 279 career assists is ranked tenth all-time in UTEP Miners history.

 Professional career

 NBA draft and CBA

 Lockhart was selected by the New York Knicks in the sixth round of the 1985 NBA draft with the 119th overall pick.
 He went on to play four games for the Albany Patroons of the Continental Basketball Association (CBA) during the 1985–86 season.